FAQ

 • Coping in the moment with urges to engage in compensatory and harmful behaviors

-• Anticipating barriers/obstacles and developing ways to handle and overcome them.
+• Anticipating barriers/obstacles and developing ways to overcome them.

 • Staying committed to recovery even when motivation is low because it’s normal motivation for recovery to be inconsistent.

-• Yes, I do believe full recovery from an eating disorder is possible and always hold hope that this can happen for everyone.
+• Yes, I do believe full recovery from an eating disorder is possible and always hold hope of this as a possibility.

-• In my work with clients, I consider the role of trauma at an individual, collective, and historical level and the connection with eating disorders while taking universal precautions to reduce the risk of retraumatization and further harm.
+• I consider the role of trauma at an individual, collective, and historical level and the connection with eating disorders while taking universal precautions to reduce the risk of retraumatization and further harm.

 I incorporate the trauma-informed principles when working with clients: Safety; Trust and Transparency; Peer Support; Collaboration and Mutuality, Empowerment, Voice and Choice; Cultural, Historical, and Gender Issues